srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

 And we can't perceive limitations unless we are open to critique.
 Critique such as this one.

-Most engineers who build blockchains and NFT based projects recognise the technical limitations under this technology.
+Most engineers who build blockchains and NFT based projects recognise the technical limitations of this technology.
 Yet they choose to write them off as "tradeoffs" for *web3*, or worse, turn a blind eye to them.
 And then there are the social problems - ones that are so nuanced that they can't be tackled by any number of token standards or consensus algorithms.